-Comprehensive Insurance for International Students Lives Coupled with Gakkensai
+Comprehensive Renters' Insurance for International Students (House Insurance)

 This insurance provides support to international students at APU in the event they suffer an accident or are liable for damages, enabling them to focus on their studies.
-Coverage includes (1) tenant liability, (2) personal liability, and (3) accident insurance (death or disability).
+Coverage includes (1) tenant liability, (2) personal liability, (3) accident insurance (death or disability), and (4) guarantor liability.